The Guide to Food Shopping in Tonga(c) tongapocketguide.com

 Buying Food from Supermarkets in Tonga

-Opening hours for supermarkets in Tonga are typically 8.30am-5pm, Monday to Friday and 8am-12pm on a Saturday.
-No shops are open on a Sunday.
+Opening hours for supermarkets in Tonga are typically 8:30 am to 7 am (some Chinese stores will stay open until 10/11 pm), Monday to Friday but expect some stores to close early on a Saturday.
+No supermarkets are open on a Sunday.

 Food Prices in Tonga Supermarkets